Photo: NASA Goddard, Earth’s Horizon (Some rights reserved)

 How to play:

-Facebook – Share your World Environment Day plans and questions on our Facebook page.
+Facebook – Share your World Environment Day plans and questions on our Facebook group.

 Twitter – You can direct special tweets to Planeta by tagging or tweeting @planetanews.

 In 1972 the United Nations General Assembly established the first World Environment Day to mark the opening of the Stockholm Conference on the Human Environment.
 Another resolution led to the creation of the United Nations Environment Programme (UNEP).